 The shares of consumer credit for more recent years are derived from the Federal Reserve statistical release G.19 Consumer Installment Credit, published monthly.
-The edition used, together with the most recent version of the historical series (found at the Board's web site), is from October 2001.
+The edition used, together with the most recent version of the historical series (found at the Board's web site), is from April 2005.
+The shares depicted in Figure 2 are net of securitized assets.
+This tends to understate the share of consumer credit underwritten by commercial banks beginning in the early 1990s.

 It should be noted that survey coverage, categories of lenders (including retailers), and categories of loans vary depending on the vintage of data being used.
 For example, consumer credit is sometimes divided into installment credit and other credit, but how that is done varies over time.
-Also, a separate breakdown for retailers disappears in releases after the mid 1990s.
-Thereafter, a breakdown for non-financial companies (mostly retailers) is reported.
+Also, a separate breakdown for retailers disappears in releases after the mid-1990s.
+Thereafter, a breakdown for nonfinancial companies (mostly retailers) is reported.